mynaparrot/plugNmeet-docs/docs/user-guide/wordPress-integration.md

 **Note:** The plugin includes pre-configured demo credentials to help you test its features immediately.
 This demo server is a shared resource and is **not intended for production use** as it can be unreliable.
 For any important meetings, we strongly recommend using your own server to ensure a stable and professional experience for you and your users.

+#### Client Load Method

+In the settings, you will also find the **Client Load** option.
+This important setting changes *how* the video meeting is displayed to your users and how you can customize its appearance.

+*   **Remote (Recommended for most users):** This option loads the video conferencing interface directly from your main plugNmeet server and embeds it seamlessly into your WordPress page.
+It is the simplest method and always uses the most up-to-date software.
+    *   **Customization:** You can easily customize the branding (logos, colors, etc.) for each room using the **Design Customization** tab when creating or editing a room.

+*   **Redirect:** This option sends the user to a separate browser tab to join the meeting directly on your plugNmeet server.
+It is simple and keeps the meeting interface separate from your website's layout.
+    *   **Customization:** Branding is controlled by the **default configuration on your plugNmeet server**.
+Any changes made in the "Design Customization" tab within WordPress will **not** apply with this method.

+*   **Local (Advanced, for developers):** This option is for users who need to make deep, structural changes to the meeting interface.
+It requires you to download the client application files, modify the source code, and host them on your own server.
+This provides maximum control but requires web development experience and manual updates.

 ![API settings page for the PlugNmeet WordPress video conferencing plugin.](/img/wordpress/1.png)

 :::warning IMPORTANT: Refresh Your Permalinks